tbidne/tbidne.github.io/_tabs/resume.md

 ### Nix

 I have contributed several packages and bugfixes to [`nixpkgs`](https://github.com/NixOS/nixpkgs), a package manager for the `NixOS` linux operating system.

-## Skills

-I have experience both as a team member and leader.
-In addition to team experience, I have been a solo developer, where I work directly with the client to satisfy their needs.
-Below is a list of some of the technologies I have worked with in a professional capacity.

-- Programming languages
-  - Haskell
-  - Java
-  - Java/Typescript
-  - C++
-  - Ruby
-- Databases
-  - Postgres
-  - Oracle
-  - SQLite
-- DevOps
-  - Nix
-  - Docker
-  - OpenShift
-- CI/CD
-  - Github Actions
-  - Gitlab
-  - Jenkins
-- Operating Systems
-  - Linux
-  - OSX
-  - Windows

 ## Contact